hicks2evan/trialfire/README.md

 Once mysql is installed and running, change password in src/main/resources/config/application-dev.yml to your password for local development.

-3. [Email][]: This project uses email to send a registration activation link.
+3. Email: This project uses email to send a registration activation link.
 To send emails in development you need to follow the steps outlined here:

 https://www.jhipster.tech/tips/011_tip_configuring_email_in_jhipster.html#configuring-email-with---gmail-and-more